 2. Make sure that you’re COVID-Safe

 Ensuring your business is COVID-safe is a vital part of the reopening process but how do we go about it?
 “Update your risk assessment to manage the risk of coronavirus (COVID-19) in your business.
 This will help you to understand what you should do to work safely and protect people,” explains Crawford-Small.
-“Think about how you will manage the requirement for keeping your workplace clean and offering customers and staff the opportunity for frequent hand washing to reduce the potential for coronavirus to spread.”
+“Think about how you will manage the requirement for keeping your workplace clean you can use a pressure washing service company and offering customers and staff the opportunity for frequent hand washing to reduce the potential for coronavirus to spread.”
 And communication here is key.
 “Make sure that you consult and involve your team in the steps you take every step of the way,” adds Crawford Small

 3. Remember what makes you different